John-Qu/InspiredMe/docs/README.md

 ### Contents

-Specific boks, articles on the internet, and videos that I meet, read and get inspired.
+Specific books, articles on the internet, and videos that I meet, read and get inspired.

 Here are no "resources" of books and articles.
 I will give links to them.